ISO 14001 Environmental management systems, one of ISO’s most widely used standards, has been revised.

 Why was ISO 14001 revised?

 All ISO standards are reviewed every five years to establish if a revision is required in order to keep it current and relevant for the marketplace.
-The future ISO 14001:2015 will respond to latest trends and ensure it is compatible with other management system standards.
+ISO 14001:2015 is designed to respond to latest trends and ensure it is compatible with other management system standards.

-What will be the main changes to the standard?
+What are the main changes to the standard?